 Why games?
 Because they are an entertaining way of getting kids to learn.

-There will be plenty of time for more tedious learning when they get into the state school system.
+There will be plenty of time for more tedious learning when they enter the state school system.

 5 Fun Thinking Games For Kids

 If you need some help finding some critical thinking games for your children, we’ve selected five amusing kid brain games for you to consider below.

 In the meantime, how about getting going with some critical thinking worksheets?
 They encourage and improve logical thought processes and good reasoning skills; you can download them free from the jumpstart.com website.

 Okay, now for the 5 recommended games for toddlers to initiate thinking!

 The Guessing Logic Game

-This particular game is a bit like “20 questions” and is awesome and fun for kids.
+This particular game is a bit like “20 questions” and is fantastic and fun for kids.
 The difference is that you give age-appropriate clues to your youngster.

 This is one of the most enjoyable games I have played!